 compute_modify compute-ID keyword value ...

-extra value = N N = # of extra degrees of freedom to subtract dynamic value = yes or no yes/no = do or do not recompute the number of atoms contributing to the temperature thermo value = yes or no yes/no = do or do not add contributions from fixes to the potential energy
+extra/dof value = N N = # of extra degrees of freedom to subtract extra syntax is identical to extra/dof, will be disabled at some point dynamic/dof value = yes or no yes/no = do or do not re-compute the number of degrees of freedom (DOF) contributing to the temperature dynamic syntax is identical to dynamic/dof, will be disabled at some point

-compute_modify myTemp extra 0 compute_modify newtemp dynamic yes extra 600
+compute_modify myTemp extra/dof 0 compute_modify newtemp dynamic/dof yes extra/dof 600

 Modify one or more parameters of a previously defined compute.
 Not all compute styles support all parameters.

-The extra keyword refers to how many degrees-of-freedom are subtracted (typically from 3N) as a normalizing factor in a temperature computation.
+The extra/dof or extra keyword refers to how many degrees-of-freedom are subtracted (typically from 3N) as a normalizing factor in a temperature computation.
 Only computes that compute a temperature use this option.
 The default is 2 or 3 for 2d or 3d systems which is a correction factor for an ensemble of velocities with zero total linear momentum.
+For compute temp/partial, if one or more velocity components are excluded, the value used for extra is scaled accordingly.
 You can use a negative number for the extra parameter if you need to add degrees-of-freedom.
 See the compute temp/asphere command for an example.

-The dynamic keyword determines whether the number of atoms N in the compute group is re-computed each time a temperature is computed.
-Only compute styles that compute a temperature use this option.
-By default, N is assumed to be constant.
-If you are adding atoms to the system (see the fix pour or fix deposit commands) or expect atoms to be lost (e.g. due to evaporation), then this option can be used to insure the temperature is correctly normalized.
+The dynamic/dof or dynamic keyword determines whether the number of atoms N in the compute group and their associated degrees of freedom are re-computed each time a temperature is computed.
+Only compute styles that calculate a temperature use this option.
+By default, N and their DOF are assumed to be constant.
+If you are adding atoms or molecules to the system (see the fix pour, fix deposit, and fix gcmc commands) or expect atoms or molecules to be lost (e.g. due to exiting the simulation box or via fix evaporate), then this option should be used to insure the temperature is correctly normalized.

-The option defaults are extra = 2 or 3 for 2d or 3d systems and dynamic = no. Thermo is yes if the compute of style pe was defined with no extra keywords; otherwise it is no.
+The option defaults are extra/dof = 2 or 3 for 2d or 3d systems and dynamic/dof = no.